 Additional costs include transport to and from tourist sites and may include entry fees.
-Most excursions will be no more than \$20.
+Most excursions will be no more than \$20 and students will be expected to attend a minimum of two of these excursions.

-The SIT20322 Certificate II in Hospitality is a proposed offering for the 2024 academic year.
+The SIT20122 Certificate II in Tourism is a proposed offering for the 2025 academic year.
 At the time of publication, no agreements have been entered into with a Registered Training Organisation for the delivery of this qualification.
 Based on interest from students, the school will initiate a formal partnership agreement with an RTO for the delivery of this qualification.